IIIF/api/source/api/discovery/0.1/index.md

 ## 3.3.
 Activity Streams Processing Algorithm

-The aim of the processing algorithm is to inform harvesters how to make best use of the available information, with an aim of finding "indexable content" -- the descriptive information that might be used to build an index of the resources to allow them to be discovered.
-For different types of resource, and for different domains, the "indexable content" will have different formats and semantics.
-At worst, the data in the Manifest and other IIIF resources might be used, despite its presentational intent.
+The aim of the processing algorithm is to inform consuming applications how to make best use of the available information.

+If the objective of the consuming application is to find descriptive information that might be used to build an index of the resources to allow them to be discovered, then it _SHOULD_ use the IIIF Presentation API `seeAlso` property to discover an appropriate, machine-readable description of the resource.
+For different types of resource, and for different domains, the external resources will have different formats and semantics.
+If there are no external descriptions, or none that can be processed, the data in the Manifest and in other IIIF resources might be used as a last resort, despite its presentational intent.

-__Collection Algorithm__
+##### Collection Algorithm

 Given the URI of an ActivityStreams Collection (`collection`) as input, a conforming processor SHOULD:

-1. Initialization:
+* 1. Initialization:
-  1.1.
+  * 1.1.
 Let `processedItems` be an empty array
-  1.2.
+  * 1.2.
 Let `lastCrawl` be the timestamp of the previous time the algorithm was executed
-2. Retrieve the representation of `collection` via HTTP(S)
+* 2. Retrieve the representation of `collection` via HTTP(S)
-3. Minimally validate that it conforms to the specification
+* 3. Minimally validate that it conforms to the specification
-4. Find the URI of the last page at `collection.last.id` (`pageN`)
+* 4. Find the URI of the last page at `collection.last.id` (`pageN`)
-5. Apply the results of the page algorithm to `pageN`
+* 5. Apply the results of the page algorithm to `pageN`

-__Page Algorithm__
+##### Page Algorithm

 Given the URI of an ActivityStreams CollectionPage (`page`) and the date of last crawling (`lastCrawl`) as input, a conforming processor SHOULD:

-1. Retrieve the representation of `page` via HTTP(S)
+* 1. Retrieve the representation of `page` via HTTP(S)
-2. Minimally validate that it conforms to the specification
+* 2. Minimally validate that it conforms to the specification
-3. Find the set of updates of the page at `page.orderedItems` (`items`)
+* 3. Find the set of updates of the page at `page.orderedItems` (`items`)
-4. In reverse order, iterate through the activities (`activity`) in `items` 4.1.
+* 4. In reverse order, iterate through the activities (`activity`) in `items`
+  * 4.1.
 For each `activity`, if `activity.endTime` is before `lastCrawl`, then terminate ;
-  4.2.
+  * 4.2.
 If the updated resource's uri at `activity.target.id` is in `processedItems`, then continue ;
-  4.3.
-Otherwise, if `activity.type` is `Update` or `Create`, then find the URI of the updated resource at `activity.target.id` (`target`) and apply the target resource algorithm ;
+  * 4.3.
+Otherwise, if `activity.type` is `Update` or `Create`, then find the URI of the updated resource at `activity.target.id` (`target`) and process the target resource ;
-  4.4.
-Otherwise, if `activity.type` is `Delete`, then find the URI of the deleted resource at `activity.target.id` and remove it from the index.
+  * 4.4.
+Otherwise, if `activity.type` is `Delete`, then find the URI of the deleted resource at `activity.target.id` and process its removal.
-  4.5.
+  * 4.5.
 Add the processed resource's URI to `processedItems`
-5. Finally, find the URI of the previous page at `collection.prev.id` (`pageN1`)
+* 5. Finally, find the URI of the previous page at `collection.prev.id` (`pageN1`)
-6. If there is a previous page, apply the results of the page algorithm to `pageN1`
+* 6. If there is a previous page, apply the results of the page algorithm to `pageN1`

-__Target Resource Algorithm__

-Given the URI of a target resource (`target`), a conforming processor SHOULD:

-1. Retrieve the representation of `target` via HTTP(S)
-2. Minimally validate that it conforms to the appropriate specification
-3. Find the URI of the resource at `target.id` (`targetId`)
-4. If the resource has the `seeAlso` property, then for each resource referenced ('extref') 4.1.
-If the `format` and/or `profile` of `extref` is understood by the processor, then it should retrieve any representations that it can process to extract Indexable Content.
-5. Otherwise, extract any indexable content from the resource's representation, using resource type specific functionality.
-6. Index the content against `targetId`

 ## 4. Notifications